kubesphere/website/content/en/docs/devops-user-guide/how-to-use/create-a-pipeline-using-graphical-editing-panel.md

    {{</ notice >}}

-5. When you finish the steps above, click **Confirm** and **Save** in the lower-right corner.
+5. When you finish the steps above, click **Save** in the lower-right corner.
 You can see the pipeline now has a complete workflow with each stage clearly listed on the pipeline.
 When you define a pipeline using the graphical editing panel, KubeSphere automatically creates its corresponding Jenkinsfile.
 Click **Edit Jenkinsfile** to view the Jenkinsfile.

    ![pipeline-done](/images/docs/devops-user-guide/using-devops/create-a-pipeline-using-graphical-editing-panels/pipeline-done.png)